-BPC performed a child care gap analysis in 35 states (including the District of Columbia).
+BPC performed a child care gap analysis in 35 states.
 Rhode Island's statewide gap of 50.5% is higher than the 35-state average.
-Rural communities in Rhode Island are less underserved than urban communities-inconsistent with trends across the 35-states.
+Rural communities in Rhode Island are less underserved than urban communities inconsistent with trends across the 35-states.